Midweek Bulletin

 Saturday 22nd March

-From 10.00am: Spring Churchyard Clear-up.
+From 10.00am: Spring Churchyard Clear-up

 The Kings Hall, Withyham

-Next Friday Café: This week 10.30-12noon.
+Next Friday Café: 11th April 10.30-12noon.

-Blackham Market: Village Hall – 1st Saturday in the month: 10.00am-12.15pm
+Blackham Market: Village Hall – 1st March: 10.00am-12.15pm

 For your PRAYERS